About Speaking Bipolar

 Male suicide has made headline news with celebrities like Robin Williams and Chris Cornell.
 Unfortunately, we are not learning the lesson fast enough.

 Personally, I have lost several men and women in my life to suicide.

 My goal with this blog is to help get the conversation started.

 I was diagnosed as bipolar in 1995.
-The diagnosis followed more than three years of me putting my family, friends, and girlfriends through hell.
+The diagnosis followed three years of me putting my family, friends, and girlfriends through hell.
 Finally, I had to be hospitalized for my own protection.

 Disclaimer: I am not a mental health professional.
 Through this blog, I hope to share my personal experiences and those of close friends.
 Every effort will be made to post links to helpful sources and organizations.

 One of the therapists I saw once told me that, “Healthy individuals never think about suicide.”

 Thoughts of suicide are part of my history as far back as I can remember.
-I have very clear memories of discussing suicide with my friends back in the fifth grade.
+I have clear memories of discussing suicide with my friends back in the fifth grade.
 Those friends didn’t know how to help me, and I was afraid to ask an adult for help.

 In the years since, I have asked many “healthy” individuals about suicide.
 Almost everyone told me they had never considered the idea.
 Never.

 That information was eye opening and life changing.

 You Are Not Okay, but That’s Okay

 If you are thinking about suicide, something is wrong.
 Seriously wrong.
 Tell someone today and get the help you need.
 If the first person can’t help you, tell someone else.

 I nearly lost my fight with bipolar disorder, but eventually, I did seek help.
 I found the best support for me and now live a happy and productive life.
 I hope the content on this blog will help you do the same.